JustinReynolds-MM/mattermost-blogs/hiding-channel-header-button.md

 # Introduction

+Mattermost plugins are a very powerful tool for adding new features or changing existing ones.
+They can help you automate your workflow, help not miss notifications, improve team collaboration.
+And of course share cat GIFs 😸.
+You can override UI elements in Mattermost or add new ones to providing extra functionality.
+One such UI element is the channel header button.

+![image](channel-header-button.png)

 Channel header buttons provide a convenient way to trigger action.
 But once registered, they show up in all channels, all the time.
 Depending on the use-case, we may not want to show them all the time and in all the channels.
 There's a neat little trick we can use to show or hide the button.

-![image](channel-header-button.png)

 # Button Component